surfnet-niels/REFEDs-specifications/personalized.md

 ------------------

 ###### 6.1.1 Entity Category
-To signal compliance when using SAML 2.0, the label is to be used Entity Category and Entity Category Support attribute.
+To signal compliance when using SAML 2.0, the label is to be used as an Entity Category and Entity Category Support attribute.
 This definition is written in compliance with the Entity Category SAML Entity Metadata Attribute Types specification \[RFC8409\];

+###### 6.1.2 Implementing the Registration Criteria
+To technically implement the registration criteria as describe in Chapter 4 the Service should:
+*   (RC3.1)  The Service Provider provides an <mdui:DisplayName>, <mdui:InformationURL>, and <mdui:PrivacyStatementURL> in metadata.
+Including an English language version (i.e., xml:lang=”en”) is RECOMMENDED.
+*   (RC3.2) The Service provides one or more contacts in metadata.

-###### 6.1.2 Attribute set
+###### 6.1.3 Attribute set

-When SAML 2.0 is used, the following SAML Attributes make up the required attribute set defined abstractly above.
+The following SAML Attributes make up the required attribute set defined abstractly above.
 In all cases, the defined NameFormat is urn:oasis:names:tc:SAML:2.0:attrname-format:uri

 *   _organization_ is defined to be:
     *   schacHomeOrganization \[SCHAC\]